L is for lost sheep – a parable that Jesus told (Luke 15:1-7)

 Explain that Jesus told the story to tell everyone that he has come to look for people – to help them to know and love God.

-Pegs for legs sheep – print on to card and cut out for young children.
-They can decorate their sheep. make sure an adult adds the legs.
+Pegs for legs sheep – print the sheep on to card and cut out for young children.
+They can decorate their sheep with yarn or cotton wool.Make sure an adult adds the legs.

-Sheep collage – print on to paper and decorate with cotton wool and wax crayons.
+Sheep collage – print on to paper and decorate with cotton wool or yarn and wax crayons.

 Sheep – Pdf file – free to use